Derivations of Leavitt path algebra: Leavitt path algebra

 \section{Leavitt path algebra}

-We present the main definitions and notations which will use in this section.
+We present the main definitions and notations which will use in this note.
 We also give a list of examples of known algebras which arise as Leavitt path algebras.
-We shall then give a description of a basis ($K$-basis) of the Leavitt path algebra, which is an analog of Zelmanov et al'. result (see \cite[Theorem 1]{Zel}).
+Then we give a description of a basis ($K$-basis) of the Leavitt path algebra of a row-finite graph with coefficient in a commutative ring, which is an analog of Zelmanov et al'.s result (see \cite[Theorem 1]{Zel}).